DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberNetherIslandPlayerDataAbiphone.md

 ### NewSkyBlockProfileMemberNetherIslandPlayerDataAbiphone

-`func NewSkyBlockProfileMemberNetherIslandPlayerDataAbiphone(activeContacts []SkyBlockProfileMemberNetherIslandPlayerDataAbiphoneActiveContactsInner, contactData SkyBlockProfileMemberNetherIslandPlayerDataAbiphoneContactData, games map[string]interface{}, operatorChip SkyBlockProfileMemberNetherIslandPlayerDataAbiphoneOperatorChip, ) *SkyBlockProfileMemberNetherIslandPlayerDataAbiphone`
+`func NewSkyBlockProfileMemberNetherIslandPlayerDataAbiphone(contactData SkyBlockProfileMemberNetherIslandPlayerDataAbiphoneContactData, ) *SkyBlockProfileMemberNetherIslandPlayerDataAbiphone`

 NewSkyBlockProfileMemberNetherIslandPlayerDataAbiphone instantiates a new SkyBlockProfileMemberNetherIslandPlayerDataAbiphone object
 This constructor will assign default values to properties that have it defined,